-It is pertinent to mention here that one must have clear summary as well as analysis of “The Killers” in mind in order to understand themes of this poem.
-Nevertheless, following are some major themes of “The Killers”:
+It is pertinent to mention here that one must have a clear summary as well as an analysis of “The Killers” in mind in order to understand the themes of this poem.
+Nevertheless, the following are some major themes of “The Killers”.

-Fear is Dominant Theme of Ernest Hemingway “The Killers”:
+Fear is a Dominant Theme of Ernest Hemingway’s “The Killers”

 In this way, two opposite things are put in juxtaposition.
-One is fear and second is courage.
-Ernest Hemingway keeps suspense in “The Killers” and he does it through theme of fear.
-Hence, it is clear like crystal that Ernest Hemingway illustrated fear as dominant theme of “The Killers”.
+One is fear and the second is courage.
+Ernest Hemingway keeps suspense in “The Killers” and he does it through the theme of fear.
+Hence, it is clear like crystal that Ernest Hemingway illustrated fear as a dominant theme of “The Killers”.

-Ernest Hemingway and theme of Courage in “The Killers”:
+Ernest Hemingway and the theme of Courage in “The Killers”

 Ernest Hemingway spent his life with courage.
 When he became unfit (paralyzed) after injury, he preferred death over useless life.
 Death could never create fear in his mind.
 It is because he had the courage to face every complication.
 He was the most courageous person we ever know in the history of American literature.
 Ole Anderson shares attributes of Ernest Hemingway so far as personality comparison is concerned.

 In addition to fear, Ernest Hemingway depicts courage as governing theme of “The Killers”.
 On one hand, where George, Nick Adams and Sam don’t face fear, Ole Anderson on the other hand faces it.
 Thus, he overpowers fear because he is courageous.
 He has the courage to face death.
-When Nick Adams informs him about his death and about the killers, he takes this incident light.
+When Nick Adams informs him about his death and about the killers, he takes this incident lightly.
 He is of the view that if death approaches, let it come.
-In fact, it is moral of the story that one should not afraid of death.
+In fact, it is the moral of the story that one should not afraid of death.
 He should face it courageously because it is certain.

 Live before you die becomes the most important moral lesson of this story.
-Hence, live a life before death approaches so that you have nothing to regret.
-Moreover, one should not find ways to escape from death instead he should accept it as Emily Dickens accepted it in her poem “Because I could not Stop for Death”.
+Hence, live life before death approaches so that you have nothing to regret.
+Moreover, one should not find ways to escape from death instead he should accept it as Emily Elizabeth Dickinson accepted it in her poem “Because I could not Stop for Death”.
 It is enough to say that “death is certain” and it is another important theme of “The Killers” by Ernest Hemingway.

-There are certain occasions when readers feel horror along with the characters of story.
-One is when staff realizes that AI and Max are criminals and they came with the purpose of killing Ole Anderson.
-Secondly, one of the killers suggests killing Sam and Nick Adams, however, second one does not agree with him.
+There are certain occasions when readers feel horror along with the characters of the story.
+One is when the staff realizes that AI and Max are criminals and they came with the purpose of killing Ole Anderson.
+Secondly, one of the killers suggests killing Sam and Nick Adams, however, the second one does not agree with him.
 Indirectly, he saves Same and Nick Adams from death.
-Nevertheless, situation becomes tense and horrible.
-Readers becomes terrified when they imagine that the killers would kill three (or at least two) innocent people without any reasonable cause.
+Nevertheless, the situation becomes tense and horrible.
+Readers become terrified when they imagine that the killers would kill three (or at least two) innocent people without any reasonable cause.
 Thirdly, Ole Anderson’s condition seems horrible.
 However, it is the second perspective of the story.
 Fourthly, horror remains in the minds of George, Nick Adams and Sam even when the killers leave the lunchroom.

 Second Perspective of “The Killers”: